 - assess your learners' phonologic awareness and decoding skills

 - implement a multi-sensory teaching approach

 - provide appropriate accommodations

 Who is this course for?

-This course is recommended for teaching and learning support practitioners seeking to expand their understanding and practice.
-(Tapatoru Pūkenga Papa Rua – Level 2)
+This course is recommended for more experienced practitioners seeking to extend or verify their understanding and practice as well as a relevant specialisation.
+(Tapatoru Pūkenga Papa Toru – Level 3)

 Ako Aotearoa badges